Kidnapped Chapter 1 Summary

-Campbell hands over the letter, which is addressed to "Ebenezer Balfour, Esquire, of Shaws" (1.9).
-(Esquire, by the way, means that this Ebenezer has a law degree.)
+- Campbell hands over the letter, which is addressed to "Ebenezer Balfour, Esquire, of Shaws" (1.9).
+(Esquire, by the way, means he's a high-ranking dude.)
 Davie is absolutely thrilled to find out he has somewhere to go now that he is all alone in the world.

-Campbell tells Davie that it's a two-day walk to Cramond (near Edinburgh, in southeast Scotland), where his relations live.
+- Campbell tells Davie that it's a two-day walk to Cramond (near Edinburgh, in the Central Belt of Scotland), where his relations live.
 He's got nothing to lose: even if the Shaws boot Davie out again, he can just walk the two days back to Campbell's manse (a churchman's house), and Campbell will help him out.

 - Campbell then decides to give Davie some advice: he warns him against "a considerable number of heresies" (1.12) (beliefs not accepted by the church), then tells Davie how he should behave in the Shaw household.